FAQ

 Q: Why is baptism a prerequisite for admission?

 A: St. Francis Classical is a discipleship model school.
-Our primary goal is not to make new Christians, but to help parents train up their children in the way of Yahweh.
-We believe, in accord with the Scriptures and the historic councils and creeds of the church (Council of Trent, the Westminster Confession, London Baptist Confession, etc….), that baptism is the sacrament applied to an individual by the Church, in obedience to Christ’s command, that joins him to the visible Body of Christ.
+Our goal is not to make new Christians, but to help parents train up their children in the way of Yahweh.
+We believe, in accord with the Scriptures and the historic teaching of the Church, that baptism is the sacrament applied to an individual by the Church, in obedience to Christ’s command, that joins him to the Body of Christ.
 As such, it is an appropriate prerequisite to admission into a discipleship school.

 Q: Can I pay tuition over time?

 A: Yes.
-Many families pay on a 10 month payment plan.
+Many families pay over 10 months.

 Q: What are Field Day Fridays?